terminaldweller/lclip/README.md

 # lclipd
-A minimal clipboard manager in lua.</br>
+A small clipboard manager in lua.</br>

 # How it works
 * lclipd runs the clipboard contents through `detect-secrets` and then puts the content in a sqlite3 database
-* lclipd keeps the clipboard content database in the `tmp` directory
 * Both X11 and wayland are supported
 * it is meant to be run as a user service.
 It can also be simply run by just running the script directly
 * the logs are put in the system log